 Baby (or infant) car seats are rear-facing safety seats designed to protect your little one during the early months of his or her life.
 These seats keep your child restrained and significantly reduce crash forces by absorbing the brunt of the shock of a collision.

-These seats can carry children up to two-years-old or up until a maximum weight of 35 pounds.
+These seats can carry children up to 2 years old or up until a maximum weight of 35 pounds.
 Ideally, you want to keep your child rear-facing for as long as possible.
-However, when your child exceeds the maximum weight it is time to switch to a convertible car seat.
+However, when your child exceeds the maximum weight, it’s time to switch to a convertible car seat.

 Convertible car seats are a two-in-one travel solution, operational in both rear-facing and front-facing positions.
 This enables you to adjust the seat to accommodate your growing child.

-When set to rear-facing these seats can accommodate infants up to 40 pounds, while the front-facing mode can carry kids up to 70 pounds.
-Again, our Geeks would like to remind you that you should aim to keep your child rear-facing for as long as possible.
+When set to rear-facing, these seats can accommodate infants up to 40 pounds while the front-facing mode can carry kids up to 70 pounds.
+Again, you should aim to keep your child rear-facing for as long as possible.

 Warning: you should only use a backless booster seat if your vehicle’s seats are fixed with adequate head support for your little ones.